Close Banner

 Tips for Using a Wheelchair at Universal Studios Hollywood

 Everybody is different, so there is not one simple approach when it comes to using a wheelchair.
 If someone in your party has physical limitations or other health issues, you might be worried about using a wheelchair at Universal Studios Hollywood.
-It’s normal to have soooo many questions and concerns about this.
+It’s normal to have soooo many questions and concerns about this, including whether you can just show up or if you need to register in advance.
 Whether your family member uses a wheelchair full time, has a temporary injury or only needs a chair for longer excursions, our guide to using a wheelchair at Universal Studios should cover what you need to know.
-Here are some common questions about using a wheelchair at Universal Studios.
+Here are some common questions about using a wheelchair at Universal Studios answered.

 Using a Wheelchair at Universal Studios Hollywood